STARIK4/TinyVeryAutoBot/README.md

 6. In the Payload section of the createrequest, you will find the galaxy_idfield.
 This is your GALAXY_ID

 # 2. Running the Bot
-Run the bot: python run.py
+Run the bot: <code>python run.py</code>

-The bot will start collecting stars at random intervals and send the updates to your Telegram account (if configured to do so).
+Then go to the telegram bot and start registration there.
-Disclaimer
+# Disclaimer
 By using this software, you agree that you are responsible for any actions performed with it.
 I do not accept any responsibility for any damage or consequences resulting from using this bot or its components.
 Use at your own risk.